Flog your rubbish for cash

-Some sites may be better than others for certain items, eg, when we checked we only saw loo roll tubes being sold on eBay, but jam jars were advertised on all these sites.
+Some sites may be better than others for certain items, eg, when we checked we only saw loo roll tubes being sold on eBay and Gumtree, but jam jars were advertised on all these sites.

 - Gumtree is a popular classifieds site, which doesn't charge any fees for selling.
 You can sell items face-to-face or by post, though beware if doing the latter as, although it offers customer service, there's less formal seller protection than with eBay.

 - Preloved* is another second-hand selling site, which is free to advertise on.
 Again, you can sell face-to-face or by post, but there's limited seller protection so selling remotely isn't recommended – if you do it in person, then there's less risk if something goes wrong.

 If meeting your buyer in person, use your common sense.
 For smaller goods, do the exchange in a busy public place.
 If they must come to your house, try to do the exchange on your doorstep, don't feel pressured to let them inside and make sure someone else is in the house when the buyer visits.

-You may also be able to flog these items at car boot sales, but it's worth visiting your local car booty to do some research in advance, before you commit to paying for a pitch.
+You may also be able to flog these items at car boot sales, but it's worth visiting your local car boot to do some research in advance, before you commit to paying for a pitch.
 Bear in mind that offline, you've a more limited customer base so niche items may be less likely to attract a buyer.
 For hints and tips, ask on the eBay, Auctions, Car Boot & Jumble Sales forum board.